Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

 Synthetic caffeine glows blue

-If manufacturers stopped at the end of the process I outlined above, we’d all be able to tell the difference between a product that has natural caffeine anhydrous in it and one made with synthetic caffeine anhydrous.
+If manufacturers stopped at the end of the process I outlined above, we’d all be able to tell the difference between a product that has natural caffeine anhydrous in it and one made with the synthetic version.

 That’s because synthetic caffeine glows fluorescent blue, and it also makes anything it’s added to glow blue as well.

-We know this because one of the scientists at pharmaceutical behemoth Pfizer submitted a patent for the process of getting rid of that alien blue glow in their synthetic caffeine anhydrous, back in 1950 (3).
+We know this because one of the scientists at pharmaceutical behemoth Pfizer submitted a patent for the process of getting rid of that alien blue glow in their synthetic caffeine, back in 1950 (3).

 I looked it up and read it, and so can you: here’s the link to the US Patent Office’s search engine for really old patents: